 - Difficulty chewing or swallowing

 During a routine dental exam, Dr. Swift or Dr. Alana Reifer and their experienced staff will perform digital X-rays, DIAGNOdent laser cavity diagnosis, and intraoral camera images to help identify and diagnose and current or developing issues.
 Each patient will also have a comprehensive oral health evaluation including periodontal (gum) diagnosis and oral cancer exam.
 Patients will then have their teeth professionally cleaned and polished for a brighter, whiter smile.
 Any preventative treatments, like fluoride rinses will be performed at the appropriate time during the patient’s dental exam.

 Plan Your Procedure

 In addition to going to Dallas Laser Dentistry every 6 months, patients can help maintain their oral health by brushing their teeth for two minutes, twice every day.
 Patients should also floss at least once daily.
 A balanced diet and healthy lifestyle can also improve your oral and overall health.
 During their exam, patients should tell their dentist about their medical history, including any medications, and any concerns they may have about their teeth, gums, and mouth.

-By checking your oral health, Dr. Swift and Dr. Myers may be able to see signs of other concerns and diseases in your body.
+By checking your oral health, Dr. Swift and Dr. Alana Reifer may be able to see signs of other concerns and diseases in your body.
 For example, the dentist may find signs that indicate diabetes, excessive stress, problems during pregnancy, osteoporosis, and heart disease.
 The American Heart Association found that people who received regular dental exams and cleanings had a 24% less risk for a heart attack and 13% less for a stroke than people who didn’t get regular dental care.